Demystifying the Library: Weeding

 - Creating space on the shelves for new purchases

-- Making it easier for users to navigate and use the collection
+- Making navigation and use of the collection easier

 A weeding project is also a great way for the librarian to gauge the strengths and weaknesses of a collection.
 A hands-on project like this is essentially a review of the materials on the shelves, and it shows the librarian where a collection needs attention, either in the form of removing outdated materials or in purchasing new ones.